waterloo-rocketry/canhw/radio/README.md

 # Radio baord

-The radio board is used to receive signals from the controller operated on ground.
-These signals are used to control the other boards mounted onto the rocket.
-It also sends signals to the controller to relay various data back to ground control.

-## Front of radio board:
+The radio board is the interface between the electronics inside the rocket and those on the ground at mission control.
+The radio board receives commands and either acts upon them or relays them to the other boards inside the rocket.
+This board is responsible for delivering power to and communicating with the vent, injector, sensor, and logger boards over CAN.
+The status of each connected board (such as valve position status and error states) can be send over CAN and broadcast to mission control over radio.

+The radio board is powered from a single lithium polymer battery.

+## Front:

 ![front of radio](/images/radio_front.jpg)

-## Back of radio board:
+## Back:

 ![back of radio](/images/radio_back.jpg)